Finding Sense in Nonsense with Generated Contexts: Perspectives from Humans and Language Models: Limitations

 \section{Limitations}

 Since the datasets we use are publicly available, we recognize the possibility of their presence in the LLMs' pre-training data.
-However, because all the examples are artificially generated and have no original context for models to refer to, we find the effect of this possibility minimal on the LLMs' context generation performance.
+However, because all the pre-existing examples were artificially generated and have no original context for models to refer to, we find the effect of this possibility minimal on the LLMs' context generation performance.

 In order to provide in-depth analysis of the generated contexts, we analyze the results of only two LLMs.
 Testing a wider array of LLMs would be insightful for how task performance can relate to architectures and training methods.
+We similarly believe a larger number of annotators would be insightful such creative, subjective tasks.
 Additionally, we consider this important work to perform across languages, not just English, and encourage more multilingual nonsense research in the future.